-3. Rationalization of Decisions
+Rationalization of Decisions

 Individuals have a strong urge to justify their decisions, both to themselves and to other people (for pre-decision justification, see Shafir et al. 1993).
 Not only does predicted consumption utility affect, for instance, consumption decisions, but also whether people think that they are getting a bargain (Thaler 1999).
 There is a general tendency to resist affective influences and to take rationalistic attributes into account when making decisions.
 Hsee et al. (2003) call this reason-based choice "lay rationalism".
 In experiments, they find, for instance, that people focus their decisions on absolute economic payoffs and play down non-economic concerns.
-Other experiments find that people emphasize aspects of events that are easy to articulate and neglect aspects that are important for experience when asked to give reasons during the decision-making phase (e.g. Wilson and Schooler 1991).
-Similarly, people seem to base their choices on rules and principles, and to bypass predictions on the experiential consequences of their choices (e.g. Prelec and Herrnstein 1991).
-These arguments imply that people do not optimally consider the various attributes of different options so that predicted utility would be maximized.
+Such asymmetries might apply, for example, when comparing jobs with different pay and different working atmospheres, whereby the latter are de-emphasized.
+Similarly, in the assessment of housing, the price per m^2 of living space is presumably a rational attribute, while feelings about the new neighbors are not.
+Other experiments find that people seem to base their choices on rules and principles, and to bypass predictions on the experiential consequences of their choices (e.g. Prelec and Herrnstein 1991).
+These arguments imply that people do not optimally consider the various attributes of different options so that predicted utility would be maximized.13